Eein/octopath-traveler-2-autosplitter-wasm/README.md

 ## Load/Autosave Removal

 To remove loads and autosaves, enable the setting in the options menu for the Autosplitting Runtime

+You may add a second timer and configure it for only game time, if you want to track load/save-less runs.

 ## Install